technofocus-pte/buildmoderniseaiappsdepth/Use case 01/Usecase01.md

     ![](./media/image67.png)

-3. You can also check the deployment by running the following command.
-    It lists all the resources created by the az container app up command.
+3. You can also check the deployment by running the following command.It lists all the resources created by the az container app up command.

     +++az resource list --location "$AZ_LOCATION" --resource-group "$AZ_RESOURCE_GROUP" --output table+++